The Incyte Ingenuity Awards in Vitiligo™

 Icon of the number 2Round two

-In progress: Selected applicants will be asked to complete an additional form, further detailing their proposal, as well as specific questions from the judging panel via email that address:
+Applicants who progress to round two will be asked to complete an additional form, further detailing their proposal, as well as specific questions from the judging panel via email that address:

 • Realistic budget breakdown and timeline of milestones to execute initiative within one year of selection